ncatlab/nlab-content/pages/2/0/9/2/2902/content.md

 This means that the edges of a pentagon, decagon and hexagon of identical radii can fit together to form a right triangle.

+Euclid states this identity as [Proposition 10](http://aleph0.clarku.edu/~djoyce/java/elements/bookXIII/propXIII10.html) of Book XIII of the _Elements_.
+This is the last book of the _Elements_, the one which deals with properties of the Platonic solids.
+He uses Proposition 10 as part of his construction of the regular icosahedron in [Proposition 13](http://aleph0.clarku.edu/~djoyce/java/elements/bookXIII/propXIII13.html).

+This has led various historians to suggest that the pentagon-decagon-hexagon identity was first discovered in the course of research on the icosahedron.
+However, it seems that until now there has been no _proof_ of the pentagon-decagon-hexagon identity based on properties of the icosahedron.
+We present such a proof here.

+We also present two other proofs: a modernized version of Euclid's original proof, and a somewhat simpler proof which (like Euclid's) uses only 2-dimensional geometry.

 #Euclid's proof#

-Euclid gave a proof of this identity in his _Elements_, as [Proposition 10](http://aleph0.clarku.edu/~djoyce/java/elements/bookXIII/propXIII10.html) of Book XIII.
-The essence of this proof can be understood if we take for granted the numerical values of the various angles in his construction, which are easily established.
+The essence of [Euclid's proof](http://aleph0.clarku.edu/~djoyce/java/elements/bookXIII/propXIII10.html) proof can be understood if we take for granted the numerical values of the various angles in his construction, which are easily established.

 [[!include pentagon decagon hexagon identity/Euclid]]